Numerical Chromosomal Aberrations

 Another example of gonosomal aneuploidy is Klinefelter syndrome, which exhibits karyotype 47,XXX.

-Treatment thus entails lifelong substitution of testosterone.
+Treatment thus entails lifelong testosterone replacement.

 Structural Chromosomal Aberrations

 The group of structural chromosomal aberrations is also referred to as chromosome rearrangement, as it entails the repositioning of chromosomal sections resulting in an altered sequence of gene segments.

 Chromosomal rearrangements include deletions, duplications, inversions, and translocations.
 Deletions and duplications suggest a loss or duplication of individual gene sequences within a chromosome, whereas translocation refers to an exchange between non-homologous chromosomes.
 During an inversion, similar changes occur within a chromosome.

 Ionizing radiation (e.g., X-rays) is a possible cause of chromosomal aberrations.
 This energy-rich radiation induces breaks within the chromosomes, some of which are then improperly repaired, resulting in chromosomal deletions or duplications.

 Structural chromosomal aberrations in routine clinical practice are primarily encountered in bone marrow cells, fibroblasts, and lymphocytes.
 However, these changes can be found in all bodily tissues essentially.

 A deletion entails the loss of a specific segment of the chromosome, with multiple genes located within a specific area.
 The loss of a chromosome segment may be accompanied by:

 - Reunification or reconstitution with the same chromosome